Chr15w1986/Metal-Re-injectionPP4/README.md

 1. Underneath the single song on the `Rate a Track` page, the user has the option to rate the current track out of 5 stars.

     i.
-The user can rate any song while logged in. ii.
-The user can change their rating while logged in. iii.
+The user can rate any song while logged in.<br>
+    ii.
+The user can change their rating while logged in.<br>
+    iii.
 The number of total ratings and average ratings are shown and match the stars accordingly.